MertSenozluler/NewsApp/README.md

 # I created many-to-many relaationship with News and Categories
 # I created one-to-many relationship with Comments and Users

 # Search button is active, Admin panel for operations is active, Login-Register-Logout is active.
+Also categories create dynamically
 # As Db, I used Microsoft Sql Server.

 # Thanks!